ThinkBigAnalytics/scalding-workshop/Workshop.md

 		--input  data/shakespeare/plays.txt \
 		--output output/shakespeare-wc.txt

 The output should be identical to the contents of `data/shakespeare-wc/simple/wc.txt`.
-Using the `bash diff` command (or a similar command for Windows), should show no differences:
+Using a `diff` command, should show no differences:

 	diff data/shakespeare-wc/simple/wc.txt output/shakespeare-wc.txt